Jay Herdman

-Jay Joshua Herdman (born 14 August 2004) is a New Zealand professional footballer who plays for Vancouver FC, on loan from Cavalry FC in the Canadian Premier League.
+Jay Joshua Herdman (born 14 August 2004) is a New Zealand professional footballer who plays for Super League club Bali United.
 He is a youth international for New Zealand.

 Early life

 Herdman began playing youth soccer at age four with Hibiscus Coast.
 He moved to Canada at age 8, when his father was named the head coach of the Canada women's team.
 He later played in Canada with Surrey United SC, before joining the Vancouver Whitecaps Academy in August 2017.
 He spent time with the Vancouver Whitecaps FC first team during their 2021 and 2022 pre-seasons, including making an appearance in a pre-season fixture against Indy Eleven.

 Club career

 In March 2022, Herdman signed a contract with Whitecaps FC 2.
 He made his professional debut on 26 March against Houston Dynamo 2.
 In November 2023, he signed an extension with the team for the 2024 season.
 While with Whitecaps 2, he served as team captain for a spell.
 After participating in the 2024 pre-season with the Vancouver Whitecaps first team, he signed a short-term loan agreement with them ahead of their CONCACAF Champions Cup Round One first leg against Tigres UANL, but was an unused substitute in the match.
 He signed addition short term loans on March 1 and April 19.
 On April 20, he made his Major League Soccer debut, in a substitute appearance against Seattle Sounders FC.